nilearn/nilearn/README.rst

 This work is made available by a community of people, amongst which the INRIA Parietal Project Team and D'esposito lab at Berkeley, in particular
-G. Varoquaux, B. Thirion, J.B.
-Poline and M. Brett.
+G. Varoquaux, B. Thirion, M. Perez-Guevara, J.B.
+Poline, M. Brett.

 It is based on developments initiated in the nipy `nipy <http://nipy.org/nipy/stable>`_ project.